human-centeredrec/human-centeredrec.github.io/cfp/index.md

 ### Submission

 Papers should be submitted from [EasyChair](https://easychair.org/my/conference?conf=recsys2024workshops).
-Please do not forget to add a keyword indicating your type of submission to the “Keywords” field: “Position” or “Research”.
+Please do not forget to choose your type of submission: Position or Research.

 ### Important Dates